Pentawer: Probable mummy

 Mummy of "Unknown Man E" in 2011.

 In recent times, the Egyptologist Bob Brier has revived the old hypothesis that the famed mummy of the "Unknown Man E" found in the Deir el-Bahari cache (DB320) might, indeed, be Pentawer.
 The mummy is very unusual because it appears to have been embalmed quickly, without removing the brain and viscera, and to have been placed in a cedar box, the interior of which had to be crudely hacked to widen it.
 Brier hypothesizes that Pentawer was mummified very rapidly and placed in an available coffin, likely by a relative, in order to give him a proper burial.

-Subsequent DNA analysis supports the theory that the mummy was a son of Ramesses as they both share the paternal Y-DNA haplogroup E1b1a and half their DNA.
+Subsequent DNA analysis supports the theory that the mummy was a son of Ramesses III, as genetic testing demonstrated a father–son relationship and identical Y-chromosomal STR profiles indicating a shared paternal lineage, although no specific Y-DNA haplogroup was identified.
+If the mummy indeed is Pentawer, then he was probably originally buried in Ramesses III's tomb of KV11, which may explain why the mummy was included in the Deir el-Bahari Cache, as the Third Intermediate Period saw the priests of Amun remove royal mummies from their tombs and place them into caches.